SjorsWijsman/phasmophobia-helper/README.md

 - Immersive Voice Commands as an alternative input

 ## ⚙️ Installation
+> Looking to just use this webapp?
+Go to the Live Link here: https://phasmophobia-helper.herokuapp.com/

+### Download Repo
 1. Clone this Repo locally
 ```
 git clone https://github.com/SjorsWijsman/real-time-web-2021/